polterguy/polterguy.github.io/documentation/faq/index.md

 Intelligence Software Technology Assistance"_.
 In Hindi it implies _"Taking it easy and relaxing"_, which arguably becomes the end result for the software developer as the machine creates most of your code.
 In ancient Gothic it means _"In awe of, and in respect of"_, which are our company values.
-While in Greek it implies _"Let it be, leave it go"_, which is what you can fo with most of your software development efforts once the machine creates most of your code.
+While in Greek it implies _"Let it be, leave it go"_, which is what you can do with most of your software development efforts once the machine creates most of your code.

 ## What is Hyperlambda?